Please follow these instructions for your animal's appointment:

 How do I get my pet scheduled?

 We schedule small animal adjustments Monday through Friday.
 Once you receive a referral from your veterinarian for chiropractic care, you can call the clinic to set up your pet’s appointment at 541-826-6800.
-Large animals are scheduled when Dr. Leigh or Dr. Gina is available to come out to your facility.
+Large animals are scheduled when Dr. Lenz is available to come out to your facility.
 We look forward to helping your pet with their spinal healthcare needs!

 Check out one of our canine patients excitedly waiting for their appointment on You Tube.